Live projects

 Corra Foundation

-Increase their understanding of long-term systemic solutions.
+Increase its understanding of long-term systemic solutions.
 This includes understanding how and where Corra can engage with social impact investing and contribute to long-term systemic change.

 Hyde Charitable Trust